IONeh/agathocratic-providence.github.io/echosystem.md

    DS = (α × PPI + β × TCF) ÷ (γ × MAEI)

 Where:
-- α, β, and γ are weight factors that you can calibrate based on how strongly you believe each parameter affects destruction likelihood.
+- α, β, and γ are weight factors that one can calibrate based on how strongly one believe each parameter affects destruction likelihood.
 - DS is normalized to a percentage scale from 0% (minimal self-destructive risk) to 100% (maximum risk).

-For example, one might set α = 0.4, β = 0.5, and γ = 1.0 (if you think technological exhaustion slightly outweighs population pressure), but these numbers can be adjusted once real data or more refined assumptions are available.
+For example, one might set α = 0.4, β = 0.5, and γ = 1.0, but these numbers can be adjusted once real data or more refined assumptions are available.

 ---

 ## 3. Incorporating Qualitative Factors

-The civilization type—as described in your list—is not determined solely by DS; cultural and religious attitudes are also assumed to correlate with each type.
+The civilization type—as described in my list—is not determined solely by DS; cultural and religious attitudes are also assumed to correlate with each type.
 One way to incorporate these is by associating “assumed mental frameworks” with ranges of DS, acknowledging that civilizations with very high DS tend to develop religions or ideologies of suffering or predation, while those with low DS lean toward mutualism or neutralism.

-Thus, after computing DS, you map the value to a type based on the following approximate ranges:
+Thus, after computing DS, i map the value to a type based on the following approximate ranges:

 | Civilization Type | Label        | DS Range (%) | Characteristics (Assumed)                                          |
 |-------------------|--------------|--------------|---------------------------------------------------------------------|